wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

           Duration: Update the legend to highlight the data based on the duration.
 Select <b>Duration</b> from the dropdown menu and customize the values.
 The values need to be in ascending order and in milliseconds.
         </li>
         <li>
           Apdex: Update the legend to highlight the data based on the Apdex score.
 Select <b>Apdex</b> from the dropdown menu.
-Only <a href="authorization.html#who-is-the-super-admin-user">Super Admin users</a> can configure the threshold (T).
+Only <a href="authorization.html#who-is-the-super-admin-user">Super Admin users</a> or users with <a href="permissions_overview.html">Applications permissions</a> can configure the threshold (T).
         </li>
       </ul>
     </td>